 Link carers provide a short-break service to children with disabilities, who are assessed as needing this service.
 Link carers are approved foster carers.
 In addition, they receive general and specific information and training regarding their role as a Link carer via one-to-one sessions and occasional workshops.
 They are provided with specific information about the disability of the child they are 'linked' to.
-Opportunities to gain experience via visits to other services for disabled children within the Social Services department are offered where appropriate.
+Opportunities to gain experience via visits to other services for disabled children within the Children and Young People's department are offered where appropriate.
 Guidance from relevant health professionals is offered in relation to specific health needs of the child e.g. specialist nurses, Occupational Therapists.

 Link carers are matched to a specific child or children and planning meetings are held with the parents to make all the arrangements for the nature of the link e.g. whether day care or overnight, and to share information about the child's needs.
 Link Care may be offered to children living with their family, who are not accommodated.
 The Link service is also offered to carers within the Children First Scheme, to provide their carers with respite care.

-Link care may be offered for up to 90 days per year.
+Link care may be offered for up to 90 days per year, but the normal maximum will not exceed 48 days.
 Typically the Derby city scheme offers one weekend a month, day care and additional sessions during the long summer holiday.